 The Steel Horse Rally is now officially a two-state event and most the events and rides take place in western Arkansas and eastern Oklahoma.
 Arkansas does not require adult motorcycle riders over the age of 21 to wear helmets, however, all riders who are under the age of 21 must wear a helmet.
 In Oklahoma, motorcyclists under the age of 18 must wear a DOT approved helmet.
 We always encourage safety first and encourage riders and passengers to wear motorcycle helmets and safety gear.
 It’s a good idea to check the laws of the state or states you may be riding through.
-All Missouri motorcycle riders and passengers are required to wear helmets.
+In Missouri, motorcycle riders under age 26 must wear a helmet.
 For more information on motorcycle helmet laws, click here

 The Steel Horse Rally Inc. is a non-profit 501(c)3 charity that helps raise money for local charities.
 The annual Steel Horse Rally is dedicated to “all who serve” including military, veterans, law enforcement and first responders.
 Each November and December, the Steel Horse Rally Inc. accepts applications from charities and organizations that make a positive impact in our community.
 The applications are available during those two months on the Steel Horse Rally webpage.
 After the applications are reviewed, the board of directors chooses several deserving charities to receive proceeds and special benefits from the Steel Horse Rally like booth space and an opportunity to get the word out about their organizations.
 No charity applications are currently being accepted at this time.
 Due to the postponement of the 2020 Steel Horse Rally, the charities slated to benefit from the 2020 Steel Horse Rally received donations raised at the 2021 Steel Horse Rally.
 For more info, click here